Ancient Sources (Written Evidence): Greek Historiography to the End of the Fifth Century BC (CLA1302)

 - 1. Describe and evaluate the basic features of the histories of Herodotus, Thucydides, Xenophon and Arrian, and compare these historians with one another

-- 2. Come to an informed appreciation of the esthetical and intellectual qualities of these works
+- 2. Demonstrate an informed appreciation of the aesthetic and intellectual qualities of these works

-- 3. Have acquired a basic understanding of the course of Greek historiography
+- 3. Demonstrate a basic understanding of the course of Greek historiography

 ILO: Discipline-specific skills

-- 4. With guidance, be able to use, analyse and evaluate ancient texts and how they relate to other sources and their socio-historical context
+- 4. With guidance, use, analyse and evaluate ancient texts, understanding how they relate to other sources and their socio-historical context

-- 5. With guidance, develop advanced academic and library skills as well as a critical ability in assessing published literature
+- 5. Demonstrate academic and library skills specific to Classics and Ancient History, as well as a critical ability in assessing classical scholarship

-- 6. Become acquainted with the main modern approaches in analysing ancient texts
+- 6. Demonstrate familiarity with the main modern approaches to analysing ancient texts

 ILO: Personal and key skills

-- 7. Demonstrate independent and group study skills in research and presentation of findings
+- 7. Demonstrate independent and group study skills in research and the presentation of findings

-- 9. Learn to manage their own time and meet deadlines
+- 9. Manage your own time and meet deadlines

 Learning activities and teaching methods (given in hours of study time)